Skip to main content

 How can I update merchant account information?

-This can be done through our Payrix Portal or via API integration.
-If a merchant account owner changes, the original account should be inactivated and a new one submitted for approval.
+If a merchant account owner changes, you should inactivate the original account and submit a new one for approval.

 How can I automate merchant onboarding statuses?